 If you’re a USC undergraduate, we encourage you to come join the fun!
 You’ve already written a dynamite essay—now reap your reward.
 Submission deadline is 11:59 PM on Friday, March 2nd.
 Click here to submit your work.

-This year’s keynote speaker for the 2018 Undergraduate Writers’ Conference is Alex Espinoza, author and Chair of the department of Chicana(o) and Latina(o) Studies at California State University, Los Angeles.
-Espinoza.
-He is the author of two novels, Still Water Saints (2007) and The Five Acts of Diego León (2013).
+This year’s keynote speaker for the 2018 Undergraduate Writers’ Conference is ALEX ESPINOZA, author, professor, and Chair of the department of Chicana(o) and Latina(o) Studies at California State University, Los Angeles.

 Espinoza began writing when he was a student at the University of California, Riverside.
 He received his MFA from University of California, Irvine’s Program in Writing.
 His first novel, Still Water Saints, was simultaneously published in English and Spanish.
 In addition, his short fiction and other work has been published in numerous anthologies and venues including Inlandia: A Literary Journey Through California’s Inland Empire, Latinos in Lotusland, The Southern California Review, the Virginia Quarterly Review, Salon.com, and the New York Times Magazine.